About Raleigh Review

 Further Guidance on Submissions:

 Please note, we do not accept submissions to Raleigh Review via email or US postal service in most cases.
 They must go through Submittable.
 See Submission Guidelines for details.
-The only exception to this rule is inmates may use the mailing address below to send us one submission per reading period via US Post.
-Follow the submission guidelines, and please only send the work and your return address in this case.
+The only exception to the submissions via Submittable only rule is inmates in correctional institutions may use the mailing address below to send us one submission per reading period via regular Post.

 We welcome your submissions to Raleigh Review though we ask that you adhere to our submission guidelines as well as to the policy in the above paragraphs.